davidbeard741/arcticfrenz-data/README.md

 	</tr>
 </table>

+The following is a structured guide designed to help you retrieve the metadata for each NFT in a collection.

 ---

 ## Part 1: How to Retrieve NFT Metadata for an Entire Collection

-A structured guide designed to help you retrieve the metadata for each NFT in a collection.

 ### Step 1: Identify the Creator Address